-- Item 1: the election of one Class I director to serve until the Company's 2019 Annual Meeting of Stockholders, or until such director's successor shall have been duly elected and qualified; - Item 2: the ratification of the Audit Committee's appointment of BDO USA, LLP as our independent registered public accounting firm for the year ended December 31, 2016; - Item 3: the advisory approval of the Company's executive compensation; and - to act upon such other business as may properly come before the Annual Meeting.
+- Item 1: to elect two Class III directors to serve until the Company's 2021 Annual Meeting of Stockholders, or until such directors' successors shall have been duly elected and qualified; - Item 2: to ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for fiscal year 2018; - Item 3: the advisory approval of the compensation of the Company's named executive officers; and - · to act upon such other business as may properly come before the Annual Meeting.

 You will find attached a Notice of Annual Meeting of Stockholders and a Proxy Statement that contain more information about the matters to be considered at the Annual Meeting.
 Please give all of this information your careful attention.
-The Board of Directors recommends a vote FOR the director nominee pursuant to Item 1 in the Notice, and a vote FOR the proposals listed as Item 2 and Item 3.
+The Board of Directors recommends a vote FOR the director nominees pursuant to Item 1 in the Notice, and a vote FOR each of the proposals listed as Item 2 and Item 3.